Shaun Cummings

-Shaun Michael Cummings (born 25 February 1989) is a professional footballer who plays as a right-back.
+Shaun Michael Cummings (born 25 February 1989) is a former professional footballer who plays as a right-back.
 Born in England, Cummings won three caps for Jamaica at international level.

 A graduate of the Academy at Chelsea, he spent time on loan at Milton Keynes Dons and West Bromwich Albion, before being sold on to Reading in September 2009.
 He spent six years at the club, helping them to the Championship title in the 2011–12 season and featuring in nine Premier League games the following campaign.
-He was sold to Millwall in January 2015 and though limited to 55 games in two-and-a-half seasons he did feature prominently in the 2016–17 FA Cup run that saw Millwall eliminate three top-flight teams.
+He was sold to Millwall in January 2015 and though limited to 55 games in two and a half seasons he did feature prominently in the 2016–17 FA Cup run that saw Millwall eliminate three top-flight teams.
 He then spent the 2017–18 season with Rotherham United and two months of the 2018–19 season with Doncaster Rovers.

 Club career

 Chelsea

 Born in Hammersmith, London, Cummings joined Chelsea's academy as a 12-year-old in 2002 and was the Blues' leading appearance-maker at reserve team level in the 2007–08 season, playing 18 games and scoring once.
 In August 2008, he joined League One team Milton Keynes Dons on an initial month's loan.
 He made his senior debut for the Dons on 16 August, in a 1–0 win over Northampton Town at the Stadium MK.
 The loan was later extended until the end of the 2008–09 season.
 On 28 October, he was sent off for a foul on Leyton Orient's Sean Thornton.
 He went on to feature in 35 league and cup games for the Dons.

 He joined Championship team West Bromwich Albion on a month's loan on 17 August 2009, with current "Baggies" manager – and former Dons manager – Roberto Di Matteo manager needing cover for injured right-back Gianni Zuiverloon.
 However he remained at The Hawthorns for just two weeks before signing for Reading on a three-year contract for an undisclosed fee, reuniting with his Academy manager at Chelsea, Brendan Rodgers.